At the University of South Wales, it’s all about being bold, independent and fulfilling your potential.

-95% of graduates in work or study within six months of graduation.
-DLHE 2016
+We have campuses located in Cardiff, Newport and Pontypridd - with 95% of our graduates in work or study within six months of graduation (DLHE 2016/17).

 You could start university this September!
 Here's how you apply to the University of South Wales through Clearing:

 Our Team will need to know the name of the course you’re interested in and you'll need to provide information about all your qualifications – from your GCSEs to your most recent course of study.

 You will need to provide copies of your qualification certificates if you’re made an offer, so make sure you have them handy.If you don’t quite meet the criteria for your chosen course, our team will do their very best to find you a suitable alternative.

 If we can make you an offer of a place, or an invitation to attend an interview, we’ll ask you to provide some details so we can send you further information.
 The details will include your name, address, date of birth, email address, etc.

 If you are offered a Clearing place at USW but you haven't yet applied for student finance, you need to apply now at www.gov.uk/studentfinance.

 It takes at least six weeks to process your application, but their initial assessment lets you have some money as close to the start of your course as possible.